rtheo/Musarithmica/README.md

 The 'musarithmica' code for the complete transcription of any automaton in to a musical score is a future project<BR>
 It's an attempt to generalizing some previous technique used in CAdynamics.
 Motivation behind this project is explained in<br> the technical notes.<br>
+At the moment what is offered includes the following:

+ZellenKlavier ("Cellular" Piano): A lonely CA singing the Cyclic Tag Blues.
+The name choice was a tribute to the other, rather<br> (in)famous <a href="https://en.wikipedia.org/wiki/Cat_organ">invention</a> by Kircher<br>
+Try it with rule 110 to get the feeling of Turing completeness<br>

+powerset: example code of a polyphonic auto-composer based on isentropic encodings of sets of bit strings.

+partitions: Similar with powerset for the case of integer partitions of which coefficients admit an isospectral encoding.

+The variety of parameters in the above allows great flexibility in the audible results.

 <b>Technical Notes</b>